Tax Form (TSC1098-T)

 Elgin Community College (ECC) is required to send this tax form to students who have eligible educational expenses.
 The student can then use the information provided to determine if he/she can claim an education tax credit.

-If we do not have your SSN on file and you would like to provide ECC with your SSN, you will need to come to Registration and complete a Student Information Changes form.
+If we do not have your SSN on file you will need to come to Registration and complete a W-9 form.

 Note: Registration will not accept this information over the phone.

 If you would like to be able to view/print your 2013 1098T online, please provide ECC with your SSN no later than Tuesday, December 17, 2013.

 - To login go to: TSC1098-T Web Services